Izabela Płaneta-Małecka: Biography

 Daughter of Jan and Zofia, she was born in Lwów (then part of the Second Polish Republic).
 Her father and her brother died when she was young.
 After the war she moved from Lwów (Ukraine) to Piotrków Trybunalski (Poland).
 In medical college, she met her future husband Ignacy Małecki to whom she was married for over 60 years.
 She founded the first clinic in Poland for children with gastrointestinal diseases.
 She worked at the Hospital for Infection Bieganski in Łódź.
 In 1954 she graduated from the Medical Academy of Łódź.
 From 1960 to 1982, she was employed as a doctor and assistant professor at the Department of Children's Diseases of the Military Medical Academy.
 From 1979 she was a professor of medical sciences, and from 1985, professor at the Military Medical Academy.
 She was the author of over 600 works in the field of paediatrics.
 In 1980, she became the head of the 2nd Clinic of Lung Diseases of the Military Medical Academy, established on the basis of the Hospital of Lung Diseases in Łódź.
 She was the creator and implementer of the concept of multifocal care for a chronically ill child (hospital – clinic – health camp).
 As part of this activity, for over 20 years she co-organized health camps with for diabetology and gastrology treatment.
 She was also a co-organizer of two sanatoriums for children with diabetes, in Rabka and Kołobrzeg.
 In 1983, she became a member of the National Council of the Patriotic Movement for National Rebirth. * In March 1988, she defended her doctoral dissertation, The distant assessment of the effects of acute pancreatitis in the light of functional and imaging studies of this organ.
 From 14 October 1988, to 1 August 1989, she was the Minister of Health and Social Welfare in the government of Mieczysław Rakowski.
 On 22 December 1988, she signed an order formally establishing the University Children Clinical Hospital in Białystok.
 In 1989-1990 she was also the director of paediatrics at the Institute of Pediatrics.
-She worked at the "Polish Mother's Memorial Health Institute" in Łódź as a consultant at the Gastroenterology Clinic and a member of the Scientific Council of the institute.
+She worked at the institute "Polish Mother's Health Center" in Łódź as a consultant at the gastroenterology clinic and a member of the Scientific Council of the institute.
 On 26 May 1997 she obtained her habilitation on the basis of the work entitled Research on the participation of epidermal growth factor (EGF), transforming growth factor and their receptor in intestinal carcinogenesis thick.
 On 12 June 2002, she was awarded the title of professor in medical sciences.
 She was employed as an associate professor and head of the Department of Gastroenterology and Nephrology at the Medical University of Lodz.
-She was appointed full professor at the Department of Gastroenterology of the Institute of "Polish Mother's Health Center", and at the Department of Gastroenterology at the Medical University of Lodz.
+She was appointed full professor at the Department of Gastroenterology of the Institute of Polish Mother's Health Center, and at the Department of Gastroenterology at the Medical University of Lodz.
 She died in 2016 in Lodz and was buried at the Radogoszcz in the city.